 "In addition to the crop failure, the colonists were forced to use their winter supply of firewood for large bonfires to keep away the marauding bears.
 The extra houses, never having been completed, forced two families to set up camp in canvas tents and another family to spend their first year in an Indian dugout cave.
-During the first winter the weather was severe, and starving Ute Indians frequently visited, begging for food."
+During the first winter, the weather was severe, and starving Ute Indians frequently visited, begging for food."

-Eventually, many of the men went to work for the Denver and Rio Grande Railroad, which was extending its line west from Salida.
-They received \$3 [\$427 in 2009] a day as track laborers, apparently paid this very high wage as the work was hard, dangerous, highly demanding, and done in the middle of nowhere.

-"This job held two benefits for the colonists; the first was that the railroad was happy to give them the Sabbath off in exchange for working on Sunday, and the second was that once the train firemen, conductors, and engineers learned of the colonists' plight, they threw extra coal from the train along the tracks near Cotopaxi so that the women from the colony could gather it to use for heat throughout the long, harsh winter.
+Eventually many of the men went to work for the Denver and Rio Grande Railroad, which was extending its line west from Salida.
+They received \$3 [\$427 in 2009 money] a day as track laborers.
+"This job held two benefits for the colonists, the first was that the railroad was happy to give them the Sabbath off in exchange for working on Sunday, and the second was that once the train firemen, conductors, and engineers learned of the colonists plight, they threw extra coal from the train along the tracks near Cotopaxi so that the women from the colony could gather it to use for heat throughout the long, harsh winter."

 "By the fall of 1882, it was clear that the colonists would need outside help.
-The promises Saltiel had made for the additional houses and supplies were never and the townspeople.
-They had heard of this unusual agricultural experiment in Denver and had come down to check certain reports of mismanagement and illegalities.
+The promises Saltiel had made for the additional houses and supplies were never met."

 Word of the colony's predicament reached Denver, resulting in visits by several interested groups.
-The Denver Jewish community provided as much help as it could, sending warm clothing, food, medicine, and other necessities.
-"A number of reporters from the Denver newspapers appeared and interviewed the immigrants
+The Denver Jewish community provided as much help as it could, sending warm clothing, food, medicine and other necessities.
+"A number of reporters from the Denver newspapers appeared and interviewed the immigrants and the townspeople.